MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - SQL transactions are essential for database maintenance operations
 - Filtering test products/prices during synchronization prevents database clutter
 - Maintaining a list of official product/price IDs ensures proper tracking
+- Reddit's APIs do not properly set CORS headers for image responses
+- Direct loading of Reddit images in the browser causes CORS errors
+- The application has multiple places where Reddit images are displayed
+- A component-based approach with proper fallbacks can address CORS issues without needing a proxy server
+- Reddit's data structure can be inconsistent in the response format, requiring careful mapping to typed interfaces

 ## Current Focus
 Working on enhancing the subreddit analysis system, specifically: